Increased Tax Enforcement Is What Lawmakers Are Abandoning In Their Plans To Finance Spending

 Rob Portman (a Republican Senator from Ohio) said that he and 22 other members were negotiating the agreement.
 He stated on Sunday that his co-workers had rejected a plan to strengthen the Internal Revenue Service, following pressure from fellow Republicans.

-The bipartisan group met over the weekend and worked out details of their bill.
-Chuck Schumer (the Senate majority leader) promised that he would hold a vote in the next few days in order to gauge support.
+The bipartisan group met over the weekend and worked out details of the bill.
+Chuck Schumer (the Senate majority leader) promised that he would hold a vote in the next few days to see if the package was supported.

 Portman stated that Republican senators rejected the Democratic plan to strengthen IRS.
 He had learned that US President Joe Biden planned to include similar measures in his budget bill later this year.